BenoitPAIX/16S_metabarcoding_tutorial/README.md

   ```
 With this code, we also remove the negative controls and extraction blanks.

-How many samples were removed in total ?
+How many samples were removed in total?
 <details>
   <summary>See the answer</summary>

   ```
 nsamples(physeq_filtered) - nsamples(physeq_subsampled)
   ```
-3 samples in total (only the negative controls and extractions blanks, in this case)
+3 samples in total (only the negative controls and extraction blanks, in this case)

 </details>

-physeq_subsampled is your phyloseq object ready to be transformed for the alpha-diversity, beta-diversity and compositional analyses !
+physeq_subsampled is your phyloseq object ready to be transformed for the alpha-diversity, beta-diversity, and compositional analyses!
 Save it as a RDS object to avoid all these steps in a future session!

   ```